Colorado Law Enforcement conducts annual DUI campaign this Labor Day Weekend

+The annual DUI campaign is happening again this Labor Day weekend (2016).
 In an effort to reduce drunk driving on our streets and highways, Colorado officers are participating in the Heat Is On Program through September 2 nd.
 A similar initiative was observed last year.
 According to the Journal-Advocate, the 2012 program resulted in over 1,400 arrests for impaired driving.
 This program is specifically designed to allow Colorado law enforcement officers to crack down on drunk driving.

 Basic information on use of checkpoints in Colorado